DevOps-MBSE/AaC/docs/docs/user_guide/aac_language.md

 shared among instances of the modeled entity.
 When following design guidance such as [12 Factor App](https://12factor.net/), maintaining state is generally to be avoided in system module design.
 That said, when state is necessary it should be well defined.
-The state of a model is intended to be strictly encapsuylated within the model and not visible to any other models.
+The state of a model is intended to be strictly encapsulated within the model and not visible to any other models.
 Only the model's behaviors have visibility of the data persisted as state within the model.